DevCodeOne/pico-driver/README.md

 # TODO

 - Add concepts for all the different types
+- Add possibillity to later on support bigger memory sizes than 255
 - Id system needs to take configuration into consideration
 - Implement devices
 - Add I2CSettings type